alschmut/code2semantics/README.md

 - Train a gensim Word2Vec model using train data (takes 5-6 hours for the raw wiki text)

   `python Word2VecTrainer.py <wiki.en.lemmatized.txt>`

-- Evaluate identifiers using the Word2Vec model.
-This currently just calculates the average semantic distance for each file between each identifier and the files context and creates a *CSV*-file containing the path and the overall semantic distance per file

-  `python SemanticsCalculator.py <word2vec.model> <project_data.json>`
+## How to extract semantics from source code

+- Extract identifiers and split those into words by underscore and CamelCase notation.
+If the optional Word2Vec model is provided it analyzes each word using the semantic relatedness to its class name and its file-context.

+  `python ProjectParser.py <file_or_directory_path> [<word2vec.model>]`

 ## How to add a new programming language with antlr4

 ### Generate Python classes for a new grammar